 Benefits of Streaming Products

-Although your hearing aids are ready to operate right out of the box once you put batteries in, there are a number of assistive technology devices that you can use in conjunction with your hearing aids.
+There are a number of assistive technology devices that you can use in conjunction with your hearing aids.
 Because many of these assistive technology devices operate using Bluetooth® technology, you’ll get the most out of these when you have Bluetooth hearing aids.

 How the Products Work